Auguste de Montferrand: Family

 Henri Louis Auguste Leger Ricard de Montferrand; the aristocratic de was probably his parents' invention.
 Decades later, Montferrand admitted in his will that, although his father owned Montferrand estate (his family was from the town of Montferrand), the title is disputable "and if there is any doubt, I can accept other names, first of all Ricard, after my father".
 Montferrand's father, Benois Ricard, was a horse trainer who died when Montferrand was a child; his grandfather, Leger Ricard, was a bridge engineer.
 Montferrand's mother, Marie Francoise Louise Fistioni, remarried to Antoine de Commarieux, who is credited with educating Montferrand.

-Education and War
+Education and war

-In 1806, Montferrand joined the former Académie d'architecture, joining class of Charles Percier and Pierre Fontaine.
-Soon, he was summoned to Napoleon's Army, and served a brief tour of duty in Italy.
+In 1806, Montferrand joined the former Académie d'architecture, joining the class of Charles Percier and Pierre Fontaine.
+Soon he was summoned to Napoleon's French Imperial Army, and served a brief tour of duty in Italy.

 Montferrand married Julia Mornais in 1812.
-The next year, he was again drafted into the Army when Allied troops were approaching Dresden.
+The next year, he was again drafted into the army when Allied troops were approaching Dresden.
 Montferrand served with distinction in Thuringia, and was awarded the Légion d'honneur for valor in the Battle of Hanau.